input-output-hk/peras-design/site/reports/tech-report-2.md

 ### Overview

-Voting in Peras is mimicked after the _sortition_ algorithm used in Praos, e.g it is based on the use of a _Verifiable Random Function_ by each stake-pool operator guaranteeing the following properties:
+Voting in Peras is mimicked after the _sortition_ algorithm used in Praos, e.g it is based on the use of a _Verifiable Random Function_ (VRF) by each stake-pool operator guaranteeing the following properties:

 * The probability for each voter to cast their vote in a given round is correlated to their share of total stake,
 * It should be computationally impossible to predict a given SPO's schedule without access to their secret key VRF key,
 * Verification of a voter's right to vote in a round should be efficiently computable,
-* Vote should be unique and non-malleable (this is a requirement for the use of efficient certificates aggregation, see [below](#alba-certificates)).
+* A vote should be unique and non-malleable (this is a requirement for the use of efficient certificates aggregation, see [below](#alba-certificates)).

 Additionally we would like the following property to be provided by our voting scheme:

-* Voting should require minimal additional configuration (ie. key management) for SPOs,
+* Voting should require minimal additional configuration (i.e., key management) for SPOs,
 * Voting and certificates construction should be fast in order to ensure we do not interfere with other operations happening in the node.

 We have experimented with two different algorithms for voting, which we detail below.